microsoft/AzureTRE/docs/quickstart.md

 Before running any of the scripts, the configuration variables need to be set.
 This is done in an `.env` file, and this file is read and parsed by scripts.

 Note. `.tfvars` file is not used, this is intentional.
-The dotenv format is easier to parse, meaning we can use the values for bash scripts and other purposes
+The `.env` file format is easier to parse, meaning we can use the values for bash scripts and other purposes

 Copy [.env.sample](../devops/terraform/.env.sample) to `.env` in the  and set values for all variables: